saudm3012/SYSC3303_G11_W24/README.md

 * InputReaderTest - Tests if input reader receives data packet info correctly from data.txt file
 * FloorSocketTest - Tests FloorSubsystem send() functionality and make sure info send is correct
 * ElevatorSocketTest - Tests Elevators ProcessData() functionality and make sure info send is correct
-* DataPacketTest - Tests conversion between bytes and DataPacket type
+* FloorRequestTest - Tests conversion between bytes and FloorRequest type
 * SchedulerTest - Tests aims to check the basic functionalities and behavior of the Scheduler class, including socket initialization, sleeping, closing sockets.
 * ElevatorStateTest - JUnit test class designed to test the state transitions of an Elevator object in an elevator system.
 The test focuses on the elevator state machine, simulating the process of receiving a request, moving to the specified floor, loading/unloading passengers, and returning to an idle state.
 * SchedulerTest - JUnit test case for the Scheduler to test if scheduler transitions from the IDLE state to the WAIT_ACK state correctly when a data packet is added to its receive queue and then the execute method is called